pyk595/tp/docs/DeveloperGuide.md

 ###### Description

 `Description` object represents the description of the recent interaction.
-Description gets invoked in the ParserUtil parseContactedInfo method<br>
+Description gets invoked in the ParserUtil parseContactedInfo method.
+The sequence diagram below shows what happens when a Description object is instantiated.

 <img src="images/DescriptionSeqDiagram.png" width="450" />

 `Description` objects have the following characteristics:

 * `Description` needs to be alphanumeric (only letters and numerals are allowed), and should not exceed 280 characters.
-* Contains one public data member (final) `value` of `String` object, representing the description of the `Description object`, which can be used to distinguish itself from other `Description` object.
+* Contains one public data member (final) `value` of `String` object, representing the description of the `Description` object, which can be used to distinguish itself from other `Description` object.

 `Description` implements the following operations.